medic/cht-docs/content/en/apps/tutorials/application-tests.md

     });
 ```
 ### Tests for bug fixes
-When fixing a bug, we should write a test which captures the specific scenario being fixed.
+When fixing a bug, write a test which captures the specific scenario being fixed.
 - At least one test should fail before the fix
 - It should pass after the fix